estruyf/blog-content/content/posts/2025-09-30-building-github-actions-artifacts-dashboard-with-spark-and-copilot.md

 {{< blockquote type="info" text="More information on the GitHub Actions storage limits can be found in the official documentation at [GitHub Actions billing](https://docs.github.com/en/billing/concepts/product-billing/github-actions#free-use-of-github-actions)" >}}

-## The vision: A centralised dashboard
+## The vision: a centralised dashboard

 Running the scripts helped, but still, I wanted a more user-friendly solution.
 My vision for the dashboard included: